 - TEAS Score (Complete the TEAS (Test of Essential Academic Skills) assessment test.
 The cost, date, time, and place of testing can be located at www.atitesting.com.
 A score of 60 or higher is recommended.
 Study materials are located for purchase at the ATI website.
 The TEAS score must be current (within 2 years of application deadline).

 - An ACT composite score/superscore of 18 and grade point average (GPA) of 2.50 is required.
 All students are required to complete eighteen (18) hours of pre-requisite college work with a grade of C or better:

 - MAT 1313 (College Algebra) or higher Math Course

 - Submit a copy of a current, active non-restricted LPN license to the SMCC ADN Division.
 License must remain unencumbered while enrolled in the SMCC Nursing Program.

-- Submit documentation of 1 year of recent clinical experience within the last three years from an HR Department verifying employment or a letter of documentation from a nursing supervisor directly to the SMCC ADN Division.
+- Submit documentation of 1 year current (within the last 18 months) work experience as a LPN from an HR Department verifying employment or a letter of documentation from a nursing nursing supervisor directly to the SMCC ADN Division.

 All students are responsible for ensuring that all information pertaining to the admission process is completed by the designated application deadline.

 To be considered for acceptance into the ADN program, the applicant's file in the Associate Degree Nursing Office must be complete.
 Qualified applicants will be considered by the admissions committee on a priority basis using the following criteria: